 Your child may benefit from occupational therapy if they have difficulty performing their play, education, self-care, or everyday life functions.

-Occupational therapists and occupational therapy assistants help people of all ages participate in the activities they want and need to do through the therapeutic use of everyday activities (occupations).
+Our occupational therapists and occupational therapy assistants help children participate in the activities they want and need to do through the therapeutic use of everyday activities (occupations).
 Common occupational therapy interventions at TDLC focus on helping children with disabilities to increase their participation in home, school, and social situations.

 The following are some developmental milestones for early childhood, listed by age.
 While every child develops at his or her own pace, general milestones can serve as a guide to typical development — and help doctors and other health professionals determine when a child might need extra help.